-- Extension Council role in Program Planning
+- Extension Council role in Program Planning (page 19)

-- With the lead of the REED, the extension council will give input and evaluation into the program planning process.
+- With the lead of the Regional Director, the extension council will give input and evaluation into the program planning process.
 According to Iowa Code, extension councils are responsible for cooperative extension service's programs and policies and that they are consistent with pertinent federal and state laws and regulations on nondiscrimination regarding race, color, national origin, religion, sex, age, and disability.

 - Extension program availability and office access